Gabya06/PromotedPost/README.md

 #### Data Cleaning

-To clean the data, I created a helper function to remove columns where more than 80% of the data was missing, filled in missing vales based on the average for that facebook page id and lowered column names.
+To clean the data, I created a little helper function to take care of some of the following processing tasks: removing columns where more than 80% of the data was missing, filling in missing values based on the average for that facebook page id and fixing column names.
-My thoughts were that if more than 80% of a column has missing values, then there is not much information in that column and it should be removed.
+My thoughts were that if a column has more than 80% of its values missing, then there is not much information in that column and it should be removed.
+What can we learn from an empty column after all?
 The clean function also changed facebook page names to lower letters and converted facebook page ids to string type.
 I included the option to remove columns where there was paid information, in case I would want to remove these columns later.

 ```python